 In the midst of this ceremony, what follows is an overwhelmingly important prophecy that will mark Israel for all time.

-Then, utterly helpless, Abraham hears the great prophecy of what his heirs must first endure:
+Then, utterly helpless amidst the great darkness of this horror, Abraham hears this three three-fold prophecy of what his heirs must endure:

-“Know certainly that your descendants will be strangers in a land that is not theirs, and will serve them, and they will afflict (anah) them four hundred years (15:13).
+that your descendants will be strangers in a land that is not theirs,

-In this opening use of anah we are opened up to a great mystery (mustérion in Greek; sacramentum in Latin).
-And, as Abraham in the “horror and great darkness” of a “deep sleep” where he has no power, no ability, to enact any change himself, all he (and all we) can do is ‘shut our eyes and mouth to experience the mystery’ (mueó).
+As Abraham in the “horror and great darkness” of a “deep sleep”—where he has no power, no ability, to enact “do anything” himself—all that he, and all that we, can do is ‘shut our eyes and mouth to experience the mystery’ (mueó).

 The mystery of suffering.